ipinfo/node/README.md

 ### Country Name Lookup

-`response.country` will return the country name. `response.countryCode` will return country code.
+`response.country` will return the country name, whereas `response.countryCode` can be used to fetch country code.

 ##### TypeScript